open-telemetry/opentelemetry-js/README.md

 ## About this project

-This is the JavaScript version of [OpenTelemetry](https://opentelemetry.io/), a framework for collecting traces, metrics and logs from applications.
+This is the JavaScript version of [OpenTelemetry](https://opentelemetry.io/), a framework for collecting traces, metrics, and logs from applications.

 ## Quick Start